Course 1 – Legal Practice Skills (3 US credits; 45 hours, in just over four weeks)

 Using case studies replicating legal practice, you will learn to prepare and present a legal argument such as making a plea in mitigation or a bail application.
 Your arguments will be presented in an actual or mock courtroom.

 You will be required to keep a reflective diary and to hone your reflective writing skills.
-You’ll learn to critically analyse your experiences, their impact upon you, and how to use your knowledge.
+You’ll learn to critically analyse your experiences, how they impact upon you, and how to use your knowledge.

-Course 2 – Law Clinic Internship (3 US credits; 45 hours, over four weeks)
+Course 2 – Law Clinic Internship Skills (3 US credits; 45 hours, in just over four weeks)

 Explore the interpersonal and legal skills needed to interact with clients effectively when communicating orally and in writing.
 Course content will include:

 Module content and learning outcomes are based on the International Client Consultation Competition.
-Launched in the US in 1969 and adopted by the American Bar Association, the competition attracts applications from law students from over 20 countries.
+Launched in the US in 1969 and adopted by the American Bar Association, the competition attracts teams of law students from over 20 countries.

 Develop your skills by participating in client interviews using scenarios from past competitions.
 Learn the elements of client interview techniques such as:

-- Questioning techniques (open, closed and leading questioning)
+- Questioning techniques (open, closed and leading questions).

 - Applying the law to the facts obtained during the interview process.
 For example, quick thinking and explaining potentially complex terms in an appropriate and accessible manner.